Insurances All Foreign US Real Estate Investors Need

 Liability insurance is typically paid monthly, and the total amount will depend on the level of coverage you need.
 It will cover bodily injury, property damage and will even pay for damage done by pets.

-Flood insurance covers damages and losses related to flooding.
+Flood insurance covers damages and losses related to flooding due to tidal waters rising.
+Regular flooding due to a broken pipe is covered under your Package Policy.
 And there are two main types of flood insurance you can purchase:

 - This policy is offered by the National Flood Insurance Program (NFIP).
 It’s available to anyone across the U.S. who lives in a flood plain.
 The policy is offered through a private insurance company, but FEMA sets the rates and terms.